-SQMS is one of five elite National Quantum Initiative centers funded by the DOE and was established with the goal of building and deploying a beyond-the-state-of-the-art quantum computer based on superconducting technologies.
+SQMS is one of five elite National Quantum Initiative centers funded by the DOE and was established with the goal of building and deploying a next-generation quantum computer based on superconducting technologies.
 This internship offers students the opportunity to work with SQMS Center scientists and engineers on projects at the frontier of scientific research in quantum science and technology.

-The summer 2021 the SQMS Quantum Undergraduate Internship program will be held either virtually or in person.
 This program is aimed at expanding diversity in our Center; we define diversity broadly as any group that is historically or contemporarily underrepresented in the STEM fields, including under-represented minorities, first generation students, and women.

-- Full-time undergraduate enrollment at an accredited institution
+- Full-time undergraduate enrollment at an accredited institution in the United States

 - Minimum 18 years of age